feritpasha/qr-code-generator/readme.md

 ### MIT License

-Copyright &copy; 2022 Brad Traversy
+Copyright &copy; 2022  Traversy Media

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal